csobaistvan/VisSimFramework/README.md

 ### Third-party libraries

-The third-party libraries are omitted due to file size limitations.
+All third-party libraries are omitted due to file size limitations.
 The necessary binaries for building with VS 2019 can be downloaded from [here](https://unidebhu-my.sharepoint.com/:u:/g/personal/csoba_istvan_inf_unideb_hu/Ecw5NQRdltNFk61E1H1JeUcBk9uBU2ag_JIXCnueOzNNrA?e=kkEVpQ).
-The library files should be placed in the [Libraries](Libraries) folder.
+All third-party library files should be placed in the [Libraries](Libraries) folder.

 ### Third-party assets

-While some of the necessary assets are uploaded with the source, most of the third-party assets (meshes and textures) are omitted due to file size limitations.
+While some of the necessary assets are uploaded along with the source code, most of the third-party meshes and textures are omitted due to file size limitations.
 They can be downloaded from [here](https://unidebhu-my.sharepoint.com/:u:/g/personal/csoba_istvan_inf_unideb_hu/EfvMCe3XCvtAk8HdAQ77ewQBxnNT_fHhjlzVPuccnBIj5A?e=JhYbjB), and should be placed in the corresponding subfolders of the [Assets](Assets) folder.

 ## Running the framework